NLKNguyen/code-formation/README.md

 **Parameters**

 `OUT`: specify the output file name.
 By default it uses relative path from the `--outdir` CLI argument.
-You can also specify alternative file paths via built-in variables: `CONTEXT_DIR` or `CURRENT_FILE`.
+You can also specify alternative file paths via built-in variables: `CONTEXT_DIR` or `CURRENT_DIR`.

 + `<%= CONTEXT_DIR %>` evaluates to the path of the working directory that you run `code-formation` from.
 E.g. `!<:OUT="<%= CONTEXT_DIR %>/destination.txt"`

-+ `<%= CURRENT_FILE %>` evaluates to the path of the file where the instruction is written.
-E.g. `!<:OUT="<%= CURRENT_FILE %>/destination.txt"`
++ `<%= CURRENT_DIR %>` evaluates to the path of the file where the instruction is written.
+E.g. `!<:OUT="<%= CURRENT_DIR %>/destination.txt"`

 `LINE_PREFIX`: specify the prefix for each line.
 By default it is `LINE_PREFIX=0` which is the same prefix that appears before the open marker.
-Specifying a negative number such as `-2` means it uses less than 2 character of the aforementioned prefix.
-It's common to use `LINE_PREFIX=""`.
+For example, specifying a negative number such as `-2` means it uses less than 2 character of the aforementioned prefix.
+The default is `LINE_PREFIX=""`.

 ### Anchor